Financial Aid Information

 Graduate students frequently wonder whether they can get financial assistance from the Department.
 This is available to qualified students in a variety of forms:

-- Research assistantships are awarded by individual professors who have research funds to support graduate students; potential students should consult the web pages of individual faculty to determine whether they are seeking research assistants
+- Research assistantships are awarded by individual professors who have research funds to support graduate students; consult the web pages of individual faculty to determine whether they are seeking research assistants.

 All applicants who are accepted by Feb.
-15 are automatically considered for financial aid for the following Fall Semester; students who wish to provide additional information can click the link below to fill out a Financial Aid Application with the Department.
+1 are automatically considered for financial aid for the following Fall Semester.

 Some students are also able to find campus employment with other departments or research groups.

 - To apply for admissions as a graduate student, click here

 - To learn more about financial assistance (Fellowships, Assistantships, Tuition Waivers and Remission), click here

 - To learn more about general University financial aid, click here

 - To learn more about student employment, click here For more information about employment, contact Vicki Anderson.